solehudinmq/segregato/README.md

 # logout from psql cli
 ```

-If you already have a replicated database and want to run it, you can do the following :
+If you already have a replicated database and want to run it in pgsql, you can do the following :
 ```bash
 # stop postgresql default (if any)
 sudo systemctl stop postgresql